-The Company has significant past due but not impaired contracts receivables (i.e., more than one year) from certain related parties, which amounted to P10.2 million arising from construction operations as of December 31, 2016.
-The Company evaluates these accounts based on available facts and circumstances affecting the counterparties.
-In our view, this matter is significant to our audit as it involves significant management judgment and estimate on the recoverability of these significant past due contracts receivables.
+The Company has significant past due (i.e., more than one year) but not impaired contracts receivables from certain related parties arising from construction operations as of December 31, 2018.
+The Company's management exercises significant judgment and makes estimates in determining when the contract receivables are impaired and how much impairment losses need to be recognized in accordance with the expected credit loss (ECL) model under PFRS 9, Financial Instruments.
+We identified that this matter is significant to our audit as it involves significant management judgment and estimate on the recoverability of these significant past due contract receivables.

-The Company's disclosures on estimation uncertainty, Receivables account and related party transactions, and credit risk are included in Notes 3, 5 and 13, and, 17 to the financial statements, respectively.
+The Company's disclosures on estimation uncertainty relating to determination of impairment of receivables, Receivables account, related party transactions, and credit risk are included in Notes 3, 5, 12, and 16 to the financial statements, respectively.